pip-services/pip-services-docs/content/en/v4/toolkit_api/java/messaging/queues/_index.md

 This queue is typically used for testing to mock real queues.

 #### [MessageEnvelope](message_envelope)
 Allows adding additional information to messages.
-A correlation id, message id, and a message type are added to the data being sent/received.
+A string id, message id, and a message type are added to the data being sent/received.
 Additionally, a MessageEnvelope can reference a lock token.

 Side note: a MessageEnvelope's message is stored as a buffer, so strings are converted using utf8 conversions.